geotho/geotho.github.io/_posts/2017/2017-02-12-reversing-domains.md

 So "the quick brown fox" should become "fox brown quick the".

 This is the same problem as reversing domain components for Google BigTable keys.
 Given some row keys that should contain domains like "foo.example.co.uk" and "bar.example.co.uk", it is wise to store them in component reverse order e.g. as "uk.co.example.foo" and "uk.co.example.bar".

 That way, you can make use of BigTable’s prefix scanning to find all entries related to "*.example.co.uk".
 (Our actual use case was to reverse emails so that "hello.world@example.co.uk" became "uk.co.example@hello.world", for the same reason).

-### So how might we write an algorithm to do this?
+### An initial approach

-Well, one method might be to split the string on dots, reverse that resulting array and then join it back on dots:
+One method might be to split the string on dots, reverse that resulting array and then join it back on dots:

 ```go
 func ReverseDomain(domain string) string {